Wrongful Termination Lawyer Dallas, TX

 A wrongful termination claim may range from breach of an employment contract to claims of discrimination based on race, sex, age, religion, disability, or pregnancy.
 If you feel that your rights have been violated, you should seek the assistance of a wrongful termination attorney.
 During a consultation at our law office serving the Dallas-Fort Worth area, employment lawyer Dan A. Atkerson can help you understand if you have a legal cause of action that can be pursued.

-If you suspect your termination was based on discrimination, retaliation, or another protected class, contact an attorney immediately.
-A wrongful termination lawyer can build a strong case to help you obtain just compensation.
+If you suspect your termination was based on discrimination, retaliation, or another protected class, or you need advice in an area like severance packages, contact an attorney immediately.
+Our lawyer can build a strong case to help you obtain just compensation.
 Our law firm can evaluate your wrongful termination case, and you won't have to pay any attorney fees unless we reach a favorable resolution.

-Contact our practice online to ask a question or request a consultation with attorney Dan Atkerson.
-You can also reach us in the greater Dallas area by phone:
+Contact our practice to ask a question or request a consultation with attorney Dan Atkerson.
+You can also reach us in the Greater Dallas area by phone.

 How We Evaluate Your Case